Universal and Dynamic Locally Repairable Codes with Maximal Recoverability via Sum-Rank Codes: Universal and Dynamic Properties

+In this subsection, we introduce and show how to obtain hierarchical MR-LRCs.
+Codes with hierarchical localities were introduced in \cite{hierarchical}, and hierarchical MR-LRCs have been introduced independently in the parallel work \cite{nair}.
+Note however that \cite{hierarchical, nair} consider equal localities and local distances and two-level hierarchies, whereas we consider the general case (see Definition \ref{def hierarchical}).

-Note that partitioning localities as in the previous corollary is simply using Cartesian products as local codes.
+We start by noting that partitioning localities as in Corollary \ref{cor partitioning localities} is simply using Cartesian products as local codes.
 Cartesian products are precisely MR-LRCs for very high information rates (no global parities).
 Exactly as in the previous corollary, instead of choosing $ A_i = \diag (A_{i,1}, A_{i,2}, \ldots, A_{i,g_i}) $, we may choose $ A_i $ to be the generator matrix of any MR-LRC.

-As the reader can check, this allows for an infinite number of possible combinations of several layers of MR-LRCs.
-In each layer, an outer MSRD code enables MR-LRCs over all layers below.
-However, adding a layer with maximum locality $ r $ implies adding a factor $ r $ in the exponent of the global field.
-Fortunately, the field for decoding in each layer remains unchanged even after adding new layers.
-In particular, ``local'' decoding at lower layers is more efficient than ``global'' decoding at upper layers, whose erasure-correction algorithms are triggered less frequently.
-This is what happens to the local fields when using MSRD outer codes in single-layer MR-LRCs.
+A precise general definition can be given as follows.
+To this end, we will need the notion of a \textit{rooted tree}, meaning a connected finite graph with no cycles where a particular vertex is given the name \textit{root}.
+The \textit{leaves} of a rooted tree are those vertices of the tree with no children (see Fig. \ref{fig hierarchical graph}).

+\begin{definition} [\textbf{Hierarchical MR-LRCs}] We define linear hierarchical MR-LRCs recursively on the family of rooted trees as follows.
+First, let $ \mathcal{G} $ be a rooted tree formed by a single vertex and let $ \mathcal{C} $ be a $ (k+h,k) $ MDS code.
+We say that $ \mathcal{C} $ is a hierarchical MR-LRC with parameters $ (\mathcal{G}, k, h) $.